fedorenchik/PlanetVim/docs/MENU_REVIEW.md

 Acceptance: scratch lessons preserve files and mode; release help matches the installed version.
 An optional Vim9 submenu can link scripting/classes and source/compile a scratch example, without a menu for each language keyword.

+Implemented native/fallback tutoring in a separate clean GVim and an editable Vim9 scratch lesson.
+F1 in Find Menu Action opens relevant help with the exact menu path and mapping.
+The finder refreshes visible dynamic entries while retaining its hidden-group catalog. `test_learning.vim` and `test_menu_actions.vim` cover these flows without changing the source buffer.

 ### MD-18 · P2 · Modernize existing GUI controls